RaunakJha24/debian-12/README.md

 ## 2 Audience & Scope

 ### 2.1 Who this is for
-This guide is intented for system administrations or users familiar with basic system hardware BIOS/UEFI setup, who wish to install Debian 12.
+This guide is intented for system administrators or users familiar with basic system hardware BIOS/UEFI setup, who wish to install Debian 12.

 ### 2.2 What this covers
 * Downoading and verifying Debain 12 installation media